jina-ai/agentchain/README.md

 The `SearchAgents` group is responsible for gathering information from various sources, including search engines, online databases, and APIs.
 The agents in this group are highly skilled at retrieving and parsing data, making them essential for tasks that require extensive research and data analysis.
 Some examples of agents in this group include the `Google Search API`, `Bing API`, `Wikipedia API`, and `Serp`.

 ### CommsAgents
 The `CommsAgents` group is responsible for handling communication between different parties, such as sending emails, making phone calls, or messaging via various platforms.
 The agents in this group are highly skilled at handling different communication channels and can integrate with a wide range of platforms.
-Some examples of agents in this group include `TwilloCaller`, `TwilloEmailWriter`, `TwilloMessenger` and `Slack`.
+Some examples of agents in this group include `TwilioCaller`, `TwilioEmailWriter`, `TwilioMessenger` and `Slack`.

 ### ToolsAgents
 The `ToolsAgents` group is responsible for performing various computational tasks, such as performing calculations, running scripts, or executing commands.
 The agents in this group are highly versatile and can work with a wide range of programming languages and tools.
 Some examples of agents in this group include `Math`, `Python REPL`, and `Terminal`.